Guide to Bird Feather Patterns

 The Secret Language of Camouflage

 Take the woodcock.
-Its feathers are a breathtaking mix of scaly, scalloped patterns in russet and brown.
-They are designed for one purpose: to mimic leaf litter perfectly.
-I know they’re there, but my eyes slide right over them.
-It’s the most astonishing vanishing act.
+Its feathers display a breathtaking mix of scaly, scalloped patterns in russet and brown, designed for one purpose: to mimic leaf litter perfectly.
+Even when you know they're there, your eyes slide right over them.

 Bittern in flightWhen flying against the sky the bittern is clearly visible.
 But against reeds?

-Photo of a female eider duckA female Eider duck whose down feathers, provide warmth for her ducklings as well as her
+Photo of a female eider duckA female Eider duck whose down feathers provide both insulation and nesting material.

-But this is also where the artistry happens.
-These feathers carry the patterns we can learn to read.
+But it's the outer contour feathers that carry the identification patterns we learn to read.

 • Streaks: Smart pinstripes running down the body.
-Look closely at a dunnock, and you’ll see this beautifully subtle, earthy pattern.
+The dunnock's subtle, earthy streaked pattern distinguishes it from similar-sized birds.

 • Bars: Lines going across the feather.
-A sparrowhawk’s barred chest gives it a sharp, formidable presence.
-You know you’re looking at a hunter.
+A sparrowhawk’s barred chest immediately identifies it as a hunter and separates it from other raptors.

 • Spots: A perfect polka-dot fabric.
 The breast of a song thrush looks as though a tiny artist has carefully painted each dot.